 Wondering and furious why Gmail notifications are not appearing on your Android phone?
 Well, you are not alone.
 That’s a pretty common problem with many Android users.
 Gmail notifications not working problem can debar you from new emails or you can miss out on some important updates that you were hoping to receive via Gmail notifications.
-Even the iOS or Windows 10 users can also face this technical problem, though, that’s not the scope of this discussion, so will not discuss it here.

 If you are not getting Gmail notifications or not receiving the new email alert on Gmail, then there might be either setting related problem or you might be working with the previous Android version.
 You should consider upgrading to Android 11 (the 18th and latest Android version) and do some minor tweaks to make the Android device compatible with Gmail.
 How!
 Just follow the solutions given here to resolve Gmail notifications not working problem.
 Here we go!

 How To Fix Gmail notifications not Working problem on Android?

 There can be a lot of reasons preventing Gmail from notifying new emails.
 It can be a system bug or Gmail bug, that many Samsung and Galaxy note users have reported.
 Or it may be due to settings-related tweaks that you have to perform before using your Android device.
 Here are the solutions that really work wonders to allow you to regain access to Gmail notifications.

 Solution 1.
 Verify the time on the Android

 The first solution you may take is to verify the timing on your Android device.
 Assuring the correct date and time will resolve the Gmail notifications not working problem.
 You need to make sure that the automatic time zone is set as per your geolocation.
 Here’s how to activate the automatic time zone.

 - Unlock your Android device.